Most Prestigious Consulting Firms Ranked in 3 Tiers

 How Much Do Consultants at Prestigious Firms Earn?

-At MBB firms, undergraduates earn roughly $137,000 to $140,000 in total first year compensation.
-MBA hires earn $267,000 to $285,000 in total first year comp.
+At MBB firms, undergraduates earn roughly $137,000 to $140,000 in total first year compensation and MBA hires earn $267,000 to $285,000, based on Poets & Quants salary data for the 2025 recruiting cycle.
 Partners at McKinsey, BCG, and Bain can earn over $1 million per year including profit sharing.
-Tier 2 firms pay roughly 10% to 20% less at the entry level but can match or even exceed MBB pay in certain cases, such as PwC Strategy& paying MBA hires up to $280,000.
+Tier 2 firms pay roughly 10% to 20% less at entry level, though Strategy& pays MBA hires up to $280,000.

 Everything You Need to Land a Consulting Offer